Itz-thevine/itz-thevine/README.md

-<h1 align="center">Hi 👋, I'm Ikechukwu Divine 🖥️</h1>
+### Hi 👋, I'm Ikechukwu Divine 🖥️

-<h3 align="center">I am a passionate and results-driven software engineer with a proven track record of delivering high-quality, user-centric solutions with a background in Computer Science.
+I am a passionate and results-driven software engineer with a proven track record of delivering high-quality, user-centric solutions with a background in Computer Science.
 I am passionate about solving complex problems and finding creative solutions.
-Whether it's optimizing code performance, debugging issues, or architecting scalable applications, I enjoy the challenge of tackling problems head-on and delivering elegant solutions that meet user needs.</h3>
+Whether it's optimizing code performance, debugging issues, or architecting scalable applications, I enjoy the challenge of tackling problems head-on and delivering elegant solutions that meet user needs.

 - 🔭 I’m currently working on Products that matters [Timbu](https://app.timbu.cloud/)